 Having lived for these nearly 50 years in countries where my native tongue was not spoken – almost a year in Belgium and France, three years in Austria and Germany, five years in Italy, eight years in Portugal, over a year in Asia and now almost 30 years in Brazil – I can say I know a thing or two about foreign languages.
 However, my knowledge comes not from ivory-tower study from afar, but from laboring in the field (I almost said forced labor).

-My nervous system and gut bear the battle scars of decades of misunderstanding, and being misunderstood by, my foreign hosts.
+My nervous system and gut bear the battle scars of decades of misunderstanding my foreign hosts, and being misunderstood by them in turn.
 I rarely get their jokes and usually offend them with mine.
 And that is but one of innumerable barricades to understanding.
-To truly learn a foreign tongue – and that means years of plodding in the weeds – you need to hack through the underbrush of thousands of things and events in this world, each of which has a specific word.
-Ignorance of those words turns you into a sputtering imbecile.
-The search for these life-savers never ends.
+To truly learn a foreign tongue – and that means years of plodding in the weeds – you need to hack through the underbrush of thousands upon thousands of things and events in this world, each of which has a specific word.
+Ignorance of that word turns you into a sputtering imbecile; the search for these life-savers never ends.
 I am grateful that I have had the time and opportunity to learn them, but also exhausted by the travail.

 If you succeed in convincingly learning a foreign language, it will be because you have surrendered to it, and not it to you.
-Similarly, if you manage to swim in water, rather than drown, it is because you have learned to move your arms and legs in ways that allow the water to hold you up.
-If, on the other hand, you flail and beat the water, it will take you under.
-Language too can lift us up, if only we learn a few simple moves and give up trying to bring it under our control.
+Likewise, if you succeed in swimming in water, rather than drowning, it will be because you have learned to move your arms and legs in ways that allow the water to hold you up.
+If, on the other hand, you flail and beat the water in an attempt to make it support you, it will take you under.
+Language too can lift us up, but only if we learn a few simple moves and abandon any hope of bringing it under our control.

 If you are a diplomat or a language scholar, I’ll give you a pass.
 But for the normal folks among us, I strongly discourage pursuing the promiscuous career of a polyglot.
-There is much to be gained, however, by learning one foreign language, if only to better understand your mother tongue.
+I do not, however, deny that there is much to be gained by learning one foreign language, if only to better understand your mother tongue.
 Goethe famously said of languages: “if you only know one, you know none,” meaning that full awareness of language, and especially of your own, is powerfully aided by the contrast of a second language.
-You don’t fully appreciate the miracle of an orange until you’ve seen an apple.
+You will never fully appreciate the miracle of an orange until you have seen an apple.

 I recommend to my students the study of only three languages.
-First, I tell them to learn their native tongue better and more deeply, reading its best literature, studying its history, and becoming fascinated by the linguistic miracle through which they were first introduced to reality.
+First, I tell them to learn – first of all, and most importantly of all – their native tongue better and more deeply, reading its best literature, studying its history, and becoming fascinated by the linguistic miracle through which they were first introduced to reality.
 Secondly, I tell them to study one modern European language, and to travel, if possible, to where it is spoken.
-If not possible, they have multiple resources today in the virtual realm (for my money, I would recommend the method of Michel Thomas).
+If travel is not possible, there are multiple resources today in the virtual realm (for my money, I would recommend the method of Michel Thomas).

-In the final analysis, language, like the world itself, is something we live in and not an object we master.
-Thus poised in humility and openness before the world of the word, you will soon find wonderful utterances, revealing phrases pouring forth from your heart – the kind that spark intuitions and sire contemplations.
-Propelled by the urgency of truth and the mission of the Word, you will look on as all those mysterious words position themselves, precariously but hopefully, on the diving-board of your tongue.
+In the final analysis, language, like the world itself, is something we live in and not something we stand over.
+Thus poised in humility and openness within the world of the word, you will soon find wonderful utterances and revealing phrases pouring forth from your heart – the kind that spark intuitions and sire contemplations.
+Propelled by the urgency of truth and the mission of the Word, you will soon feel those mysterious nouns and verbs position themselves, precariously but hopefully, on the diving-board of your tongue.